shiftsayan/kommand/README.md

 * Google Drive
 * Netflix
 * Facebook
+* Amazon
+* YouTube
 * Gradescope
 * Github

 Feel free to submit PRs with your favorite websites!
+The code is mad simple.

 ## Installation